Optimal Control of Thin-Film Flow on a Flexible Topography: Model of thin-film flow over a flexible topography

 \endgroup where the terms on the right-hand side of \eqref{energy} are the dissipation in the fluid and substrate, and the work done by the external force on the substrate.
 Note that bracket in the dissipation term is non-negative (since \(h \geq 0\)), hence, in the absence of external work, the total free energy is non-increasing in time.
+We also note that the Bond number $B_o$ changes sign with $g$, but it affects only the potential-energy term in \eqref{e_energy} and not the dissipation.
+As a result, the system’s energy-decay property holds for either orientation of gravity.

 It is well known that a free-energy dissipation law such as \eqref{energy} is critical in the study of well-posedness of thin-film flow models, see for example, \cite{bernis1990higher,klein2016optimal,bertozzi1994lubrication,binard2022well,gnann2018navier}.
 The well-posedness of system \eqref{Mixed} is outside of the scope of this work.
 We believe such a study could be applied to the natural weak formulation of the problem, which we present next.